Hot Stuff You Missed!?

 - Car-owning employees in Wales on eg £23,000 a year will typically have a carbon footprint around 10 times that of workers in India.

-- Most car-owning employees in Britain will drive to work if they live more than a mile away.
 It may come as a surprise to any Americans reading this, but most UK car-owners(outside London) now use their cars for almost all "journeys" over half a mile.

 By contrast, in India most workers will of course happily cycle or walk a couple of miles to work.